Wood Buffalo-Cold Lake Economic Region Workforce Insights

 Key Local Labour Market Insights

-• The local employment rate stands at 61.0%.
-It showed growth of 1.5 percentage points from May and grew by 0.5 percentage points from same month last year.
+• The local employment rate registered 57.1%.
+It showed decline of 0.2 percentage points from September and decreased by 1.4 percentage points from same month last year.

-• Local unemployment rate reached 6.0%.
-It decreased by 0.3 percentage points month-over-month, and contracted by 0.2 percentage points year-over-year.
+• Local unemployment rate registered 6.6%.
+It grew by 0.5 percentage points month-over-month, and expanded by 0.9 percentage points year-over-year.

 Employment Trends